Deontay Wilder’s trainer and co-manager Jay Deas was sure the WBC champion would be facing Anthony Joshua this year.

 “The Joshua fight collapse was frustrating,” Deas exclusively told World Boxing News.

 “When we offered fifty million, a sum never before guaranteed a heavyweight fighter in the history of boxing.
 I was sure it would happen.

 “Again, this is after Joshua asked publicly for that amount, saying he would take the fight.
 He didn’t.

 “After that, I knew it was all going to be posturing and garbage.
-Hopefully, we can put it together one day but there is the business of fighting Fury first, the guy who does, in fact, want the fight.”
+Hopefully, we can put it together one day, but there is the business of fighting Fury first, the guy who does want the fight.”